 The Perot Museum is a place where families can learn together and individuals can take a break from their daily routines to ponder the vast mysteries of science.
 Visitors can wander, either to get lost or to find their way, as they discover something new and fascinating.

-The museum can be reached by using DART’s Bus and Rail system.
+The museum can be reached by using DART’s bus and rail system.
 Visitors can take any of the rail lines to West End or Akard stations.
-The museum is several blocks north, at the intersection of Field and Woodall Rodgers.
+The museum is several blocks north, at the intersection of Field Street and Woodall Rodgers Expressway.

 You can find links to ticket information, hours of operation and directions here.